Ilusion9/list-disconnections-sm/README.md

-# sm_last command
+# Disconnections list
-This plugin will display informations of disconnected players through sm_last command.
+This plugin will display informations about the last disconnected players through sm_listdc command.

 # Output example
 ```